-Please note that beginning January 1, 2018, this service line will be offered exclusively under INCompliance, an affiliate of QMCG.
+Please note that as of January 1, 2018, this service line is offered exclusively under INCompliance, an affiliate of QMCG.

 The 2010 Affordable Care Act requires that all 501(c)(3) hospitals conduct a community health needs assessment (CHNA) to maintain tax-exempt status.
 QMCG provides the support you need to develop a CHNA report and implementation strategy that complies with this requirement.
 Specifically, we can help address the following frequently asked questions.